alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 ### Proposal updates
 - Mozilla AI Working Group (30 June): submitted
 - Code for All Summit (8 July): in progress(?)
+- OpenUK: 15 July
+- UNESCO call for open science best practices (15 July)
 - Big Team Science (18 July): To be discussed at Collab Cafe
 - Other upcoming submissions (?)
   - MS: OpenUK and UNESCO - deadline for both is 15 July

 ### Next week
 -